openshift/osd-cluster-ready/README.md

 See the [Makefile](Makefile) for the default values.

 ### Deploy
-**NOTE:** In OSD, this program is managed by [configure-alertmanager-operator](https://github.com/openshift/configure-alertmanager-operator) via a Job it [defines internally](https://github.com/openshift/configure-alertmanager-operator/blob/master/pkg/readiness/defs/osd-cluster-ready.Job.yaml).
+**NOTE:** In OSD, this program is managed by a Job deployed to the cluster from Hive via a SelectorSyncSet maintained in [managed-cluster-config](https://github.com/openshift/managed-cluster-config/tree/01332ca90e15cd9a0d67cdcc596f538fa8869dbb/deploy/osd-cluster-ready).
-In order to test locally, that needs to be disabled. (**TODO: How?**)
+In order to prevent overwrites during testing, you must [pause hive syncing](https://github.com/openshift/ops-sop/blob/master/v4/knowledge_base/pause-syncset.md).

 ```
 make deploy